QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

     0    "Angle of Attack at 0.25c (at section) Blade 1 [deg]" 0.5
     1    "Circulation (at section) Blade 2 [m^2/s]" 0.2
     10   "Time [s]"

+You can directly communicate the timestep size to the controller by using "dt" in the DATA column.

 Sending Turbine Data to a Wind Turbine Controller Across Turbine Instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^